elonafoobar/elonafoobar/doc/README.md

 "startup_script": "life.lua"
 ```

 Starting the game will place you in a script testing map, isolated from your other saves.
 There you can see the script in action.
+You can also load scripts from the debug console by running `Debug.load_script("<script name>.lua")`.

 The `life.lua` script will run Conway's Game of Life by setting tiles in the map.
 Let's break down how it works.

 ### Module requires